spacecowboyian/ian-jennings.com/public/_home.md

-Over the years I’ve put myself in the shoes of e-learning students, consumers, news readers, market traders, physicians and patients.
+Over the years I put myself in the shoes of e-learning students, consumers, news readers, market traders, physicians and patients.
 Through varied industries, in design or code there is one constant.
 Empathy for the user is the origin of everything I create.

 Here are some of my doings.
 Further exploration is available [upon request](mailto:ian@ian-jennings.com)